- First Place

 - Documentation about decisions you made regarding the tools used and processing of data files.

-- Open Source Toolkit - if you develop a toolkit for this challenge, it must be included in your documentation and either submitted under an open source license or committed to the public domain.
+- Open Source Toolkit - if you develop a toolkit for this challenge, it should be included in your documentation and either submitted under an open source license or committed to the public domain.
 If you use existing tools, we'd like your evaluation of the tools and information about how they were used for the challenge.

 - Optional Video demonstrating your solution, or describing how your proposed solution would work.